-4. Number of young people who have completed planned service activities
+Indicator Title Number of young people who have completed planned service activities.
 Definition These are young people who successfully complete service activities they have been enrolled into.
 Each young person will be signed up to serve in a specific capacity over a period of time using Individual Service Plans.
 These plans will form the basis of the measurement of the young person's successful completion of their service activities over the measurement period (typically 6-months).
 Completion is measured over the stipulated period for each young person.
 That means a young person is deemed to have successfully completed their service tenure when their successfully completed service activities add up to the stipulated period.
 A young person may complete more than one service activity over the measurement period, but completion is fulfilled once all these service activities add up to the stipulated period (typically 6-months).
 Each Service Plan will be categorised and reported under a priority service area, which include Surveys & Digital Mapping, Sports & Recreation, Arts, Culture & Entertainment, Learner Support, Social Support Services, Solidarity & Care, Early childhood development/Early Learning, Food security & Child nutrition, and Community Works, Revitalisation & Greening programmes.
+Source of Data National Youth service porogrammeService Completion Certificates women, youth & persons with disabilities Department: Women, Youth and Persons with Disabilities REPUBLIC OF SOUTH AFRICA

+Benefician/Database

+beneficially balabase

+Consolidated innesheets

+Signed Attestation by NGO/Partner with data list Annexture

-Source of Data Jobs fund and NYS Method of calculation or assessment Simple count The Unit of Measure for this indicator is a young person (participant).
+Method of calculation or assessment Simple count

+The Unit of Measure for this indicator is a young person (participant).
 The reported number of young people will be disaggregated in terms of gender, age, disability, race, geographic location, number and type of programme/support services participated in, priority service area, number and type of opportunities secured, value of stipends secured, and movement within and between PYEI interventions.

-Means of verification Means of verification for the successful completion of service activities: • Beneficiary Database (as per the agreed to template) Assumptions There is sufficient capacity and budget to coordinate the jobs fund Disaggregation of beneficiaries 100 % youth Gender Race
+Means of verification Means of verification for the successful completion of service activities:

+Service Completion Certificates

+Beneficiary Database

+Consolidated Timesheets

+Signed Attestation by NGO/Partner with data list Annexture

+Assumptions There is sufficient capacity and budget to coordinate the NYS

+Disaggregation of 100 % youth

+beneficiaries Constant

+Gender

+Race

+Disability status

+Business sector

-Disability status Business sector Geographic location (Rural/ Peri-urban/urban) Spatial Transformation Geographic location (urban/rural) Calculation type Cumulative for the year Reporting Cycle Quarterly Desired Performance Increase in the number of young people participated in the programme Indicator Responsibility Senior Manager- National Youth Service.
+Geographic location (Rural/ Peri-urban/urban)

+Spatial Transformation Geographic location (urban/rural)

+Calculation type Cumulative for the year

+Reporting Cycle Quarterly

+Desired Performance Increase in the number of young people participated in the programme

+Indicator Responsibility Senior Manager- National Youth Service.

+indicator kesponsibility j senior manager- national routh service.